-In this section, you can find out everything you need to know, as a levy or non-levy paying employer, about government funding available for our finance and accountancy apprenticeship programmes.
+In this section, you can find out everything you need to know, as a levy or non-levy paying employer, about government funding and grants available for our finance and accountancy apprenticeship programmes.
 Whether you’re a levy or non-levy paying employer, we’ll go through the apprenticeship funding rules for training providers and provide further information around apprenticeships for employers.

 The government provides apprenticeship levy funds for employers, incentivising them to train and develop new talent.